 "I didn't want to go, I assure you.
 I did it as a favor to Meg.
 Believe me, it wasn't how I wanted to spend my Spring Break.
 Or who I wanted to spend it with."

 Taking her meaning very differently, he smiled to himself.
-"Well I guess I can forgive you for not coming to Cancun.
+"Okay, I guess I forgive you for skipping Mexico.
 But we're planning a trip to Vegas in July, and you've got to come.
 I'm not taking no for an answer, even if I have to knock you out and stuff you into my suitcase."

 "Remind me, do you need legs to surf?" she asked.

 "Well then I wouldn't suggest stuffing me into a suitcase.
 That course of action might result in something involving a baseball bat and your kneecaps."